Graph C*-algebras, branching systems and the Perron-Frobenius operator: Representations in

 Theorem \ref{existencebrancsys} guarantees that every graph C*-algebra (from a countable graph) may be represented in $B(L^2(\R))$.
 Of course when the graph C*-algebra is simple, the representations obtained via theorems \ref{rep} and \ref{existencebrancsys} are faithful.

-Another case when the representations obtained via theorem \ref{rep} are faithful, without $C^*(E)$ being simple, is the case when the graph satisfies a special condition, called condition (K).
-A graph $E$ satisfies condition (K) if each vertex $v\in E^0$ either lies in no loop or there are two loops $x,y$ with $s(x)=v=s(y)$, but $x$ is not an initial subpath of $y$ and $y$ is not an initial subpath of $x$ (see \cite{KPRR} or \cite{BHRS}).
+Another case when the representations obtained via theorem \ref{rep} are faithful, without $C^*(E)$ being simple, is the case when the graph satisfies a special condition, called condition $(L)$.
+A graph $E$ satisfies condition $(L)$ if each loop has an exit, that is, if $x_1...x_n$ is a loop then there is a vertex $e$ such that $s(e)=s(x_i)$ for some $i$ but $e\neq x_i$.

-\begin{teorema} Let $E$ be a countable graph which satisfies the condition (K).
+\begin{teorema} Let $E$ be a countable graph which satisfies the condition $(L)$.
 Then the representation $\pi:C^*(E)\rightarrow B(L^2(X))$, where $X$ is an (possible unlimited) interval of $\R$, obtained via theorems \ref{existencebrancsys} and \ref{rep} is faithful. \end{teorema}

 \demo First note that for each $v\in E^0$, $P_v\in C^*(E)$ is a non-null element, because, by \ref{rep} and \ref{existencebrancsys}, there exists a representation $\pi:C^*(E)\rightarrow B(L^2(\mathbb{R}))$ such that $\pi(P_v)$ is the multiplication operator by $\chi_{D_v}$, where $D_v$ is a set of positive Lebesgue measure.